Josef Šnejdárek

 Josef Šnejdárek (2 April 1875 – 13 May 1945) was a Czech soldier.
 He served in the French Foreign Legion for 28 years, before joining the Czechoslovak Army.
-He saw service in World War I, the Poland–Czechoslovakia war over Cieszyn Silesia and in the war with the Hungarian Soviet Republic over territories in what is now Slovakia.
+He saw service in World War I, the Polish–Czechoslovak War over Cieszyn Silesia and in the war with the Hungarian Soviet Republic over territories in what is now Slovakia.
 He claimed in his memoirs never to have lost a battle nor a duel.

 Early life and French Foreign Legion

 Šnejdárek was born into a miller's family in Napajedla.
 After graduating from cadet school on 18 August 1895 he entered the Austro-Hungarian Army as a cadet, and sent to the 2nd Rear Regiment in Budapest.
 On 1 November 1895 he was promoted to lieutenant and transferred to the 14th Rear Battalion in Innsbruck.
 During this period, while on leave, he volunteered to fight with the Turkish Army, which was defending Preveza against the Greeks.
 He spent 30 days in an Austrian Army prison as a result, and an injury from the engagement left a scar on his head.
 He left the Austro-Hungarian Army by request on 1 October 1896, and travelled around the Mediterranean Basin, North Africa and Central Africa for about two years.

 Šnejdárek joined the French Foreign Legion on 24 January 1899, as a private, 2nd Class.
 His first military campaign began in the Sahara on 10 May 1900, and he was promoted to corporal on 26 September of that year, sergeant on 1 March the following year, and sergeant major on 1 April 1906, at which point he was awarded French citizenship and began studying.
-He graduated from military school in Saint-Maixent-l'École one year later, and was promoted to Second Lieutenant and transferred to the 1st Regiment of Algerian Gunners.
-On 1 April 1909 he was promoted to Lieutenant.
+He graduated from military school in Saint-Maixent-l'École one year later, and was promoted to second lieutenant and transferred to the 1st Regiment of Algerian Gunners.
+On 1 April 1909 he was promoted to lieutenant.
 On 25 September 1911 he transferred to the 4th Regiment of Algerian Gunners, and began a military expedition in Morocco the following June, a couple of weeks after he was married.
 He transferred to 4th Regiment of the Colonial Infantry on 15 April 1913, and was sent for recuperative leave to Tunisia in July of that year.

 World War I

 In World War I Šnejdárek fought on the Western Front.
-He first reached the German-French frontline as a secondary troop commander on 2 August 1914, and was wounded in the First Battle of the Aisne on 21 September, earning a promotion to Captain and a citation in the army report for bravery.
+He first reached the German-French frontline as a secondary troop commander on 2 August 1914, and was wounded in the First Battle of the Aisne on 21 September, earning a promotion to captain and a citation in the army report for bravery.
 After his recovery he returned to the frontline on 12 February 1915, but was again wounded in the Battle of Arras four months later.

 On 17 November 1917 he transferred as a Liaison officer to the Czechoslovak Army in France, and became adjutant of the commander of Czechoslovak 21st Regiment of Gunners on 21 January 1918.
-On 13 December that year he was promoted to Major and appointed temporary commander of the 21st Regiment.
+On 13 December that year he was promoted to major and appointed temporary commander of the 21st Regiment.